Living Donor Kidney Transplant

 - Living donors can recover and lead a normal life with some decrease in kidney function.

 - Living donor surgery is done laparoscopically.
-You'll have a shorter recovery time, a lower complication rate and decreased need for strong pain medications.
+You'll have a shorter recovery time, a lower complication rate and a decreased need for strong pain medications.
 You'll also be able to return to your normal activities sooner.

-Who Can Become a Living Kidney Donor?
+Who Can Become a Living Donor?

-Living kidney donors can be relatives, close friends or even people who do not know the recipient.
+Living donors can be relatives, close friends or even people who do not know the recipient.
 They should:

 - Be at least 18 years old